Whose Problem is The Drug and Homelessness Issue to Solve? Taunton, MA

 Community members, such as Murphy-Smith, and state lawmakers contend that, although the state’s opioid and homelessness crises are most obvious at the intersection of Massachusetts and Cass, they represent a scourge of addiction and homelessness that threatens to spread to every part of the state.

-“The state definitely has to play a role because not everybody who’s at [Mass. and Cass] is from Boston or the Greater Boston area,” said Sen. John Keenan, D-Quincy, Senate Chair of the Legislature’s Committee on Housing.
+“The state has to play a role because not everybody who’s at [Mass. and Cass] is from Boston or the Greater Boston area,” said Sen. John Keenan, D-Quincy, Senate Chair of the Legislature’s Committee on Housing.

 Drug abuse and homelessness pandemic case-study